 This treatment of indigenous peoples was only the beginning, as new Spanish adventurers swarmed destructively over Central America and the modern American Southeast, looking, mostly in vain, to repeat the example of Cortés and Pizarro.

-On the other hand, suspending the rules could also mean unbridled greed; enormous accumulations of wealth through what was little better than organized thievery; and brutality, slavery, and massacre for the Indians.
-Now, some of this was not entirely the fault of the Spaniards.
+On the other hand, suspending the rules could also mean unbridled greed; enormous accumulations of wealth through what was little better than organized thievery, and brutality, slavery, and massacre for the Indians.
+Some of this was not entirely the fault of the Spaniards.

 Learn More: Traders in the Wilderness

-Now, does all this make the Spaniards, and Columbus in particular, a criminal?
+Does all this make the Spaniards, and Columbus in particular, a criminal?
 Some people have thought so.
-In 1990, just before the 50th anniversary of the Columbian discovery, and just before the celebrations for it were about to get underway, one national church organization declared that a celebration is not an appropriate observance of this anniversary since the consequences of this invasion were genocide, slavery, ecocide, and exploitation.
+In 1990, just before the 500th anniversary of the Columbian discovery, and just before the celebrations for it were about to get underway, one national church organization declared that a celebration is not an appropriate observance of this anniversary since the consequences of this invasion were genocide, slavery, ecocide, and exploitation.

 All of that may be true, but it also may be beside the point.
 No one would have been more surprised by celebrations of his discovery than Columbus himself, since none of the consequences, both good and ill, were even close to what he had in mind in the first place.
-It would not be the last time in American history that the theme of irony would be evidenced; just as throughout these lectures, you will see the irony of consequences wholly unlike the original intentions of the people who planned the events that became history.
-With the search for a direct route to India, the constant theme of irony was just beginning—as we will see throughout the years of American history.
+It would not be the last time in American history that the theme of irony would be evidenced; through history, you see the irony of consequences wholly unlike the original intentions of the people who planned the events that became history.
+With the search for a direct route to India, the constant theme of irony was just beginning—as is seen throughout the years of America’s history.